Morvan syndrome and related disorders associated with CASPR2 antibodies

 Note.
 Self-limiting refers to there being a high likelihood of seizures spontaneously remitting at a predictable age.

 Clinical context.
-Panayiotopoulos syndrome is characterized by onset of seizures between one and 14 years of age (majority between three and six years).
-Seizures are infrequent in most patients, with 25% having a single seizure (which may be autonomic status epilepticus) and 50% having six seizures or less.
+Panayiotopoulos syndrome is characterized by onset of seizures between 1 and 14 years of age (majority between 3 and 6 years).
+Seizures are infrequent in most patients, with 25% having a single seizure (which may be autonomic status epilepticus) and 50% having 6 seizures or less.
 Frequent seizures can occur in some patients.
 Seizures usually resolve by 11 to 13 years of age.
 Both sexes are affected equally.
 Antecedent and birth history is normal.
 Head size and neurologic examination are usually normal.
 Development and cognition are normal.
 However, during active seizure periods, subtle neuropsychological deficits in language and executive functioning have been reported.
 A history of febrile seizures is seen in 5% to 17% of patients.

 Mandatory seizures.
 The mandatory seizure type for this syndrome is the presence of seizures with prominent autonomic features mainly emetic (nausea, retching, vomiting), but pupillary (mydriasis), circulatory (pallor, cyanosis), thermoregulatory, and cardiorespiratory (heart and respiratory rate disturbances) changes also occur.
 There may be incontinence and excessive salivation.
 Headache or cephalic auras may occur at onset.
 Apnea and cardia asystole can occur, but only exceptionally are these severe.
 Two thirds of seizures start in sleep.
 Seizures are often prolonged (minutes to hours), constituting autonomic status epilepticus; however, the child recovers without residual neurologic or cognitive deficits.
 As the seizure evolves, loss of responsiveness, head and eye deviation, and hemiclonic activity (often with a Jacksonian march) may develop.
 Some seizures may have prominent fronto-parietal opercular features.